-Since neurodegenerative diseases are commonly associated with overt Reactive Oxygen Species (ROS)/free radical production, calcium (Ca2+) overload, reduced neurotrophins, increased cell death and mitochondrial dysregulation, with no effective treatments to date, we hypothesize that a pharmacological intervention that abolishes ROS production, up-regulates neurotrophins and improves the quality of the mitochondrial population by culling poor functioning mitochondria (lowers mTOR and increases autophagy) would be a “disease modifying” therapy that has now been validated with success in multiple animal models.
-To date, there are no effective treatments for Huntington’s Disease, ALS, Wolfram Syndrome, Secondary and Primary Progressive Multiple Sclerosis (SPMS/PPMS), Alzheimer’s Disease, Lou Gehrig’s Disease (ALS), Duchenne Muscular Dystrophy, Parkinson’s Disease, muscle loss of burn victims, recovery from stroke, and other diseases associated with high cellular stress, so it is our sole goal to resolve this issue as quickly as possible.
+Neurodegenerative diseases are commonly associated with overt Reactive Oxygen Species (ROS)/free radical production, calcium (Ca2+) overload, reduced neurotrophins, increased cell death and mitochondrial dysfunction, with no effective treatments to date.
+We hypothesize that a pharmacological intervention that abolishes ROS production, reduces Ca2+ overload, up-regulates neurotrophins and improves the quality of the mitochondrial population by culling poor functioning mitochondria (lowers mTOR and increases autophagy) would be a “disease modifying” therapy that has now been validated with success in multiple animal models.
+To date, there are no effective treatments for Huntington’s Disease, ALS, Wolfram Syndrome, Secondary and Primary Progressive Multiple Sclerosis (SPMS/PPMS), Alzheimer’s Disease, Lou Gehrig’s Disease (ALS), Parkinson’s Disease, Traumatic Brain Injury (TBI), recovery from stroke, and other diseases associated with high cellular stress, so it is our sole goal to resolve this issue as quickly as possible.
 Primary mitochondrial diseases, sometimes coined “mito”, with mutations either directly in the mitochondrial DNA or in a nuclear DNA for a protein the functions in the mitochondria, may also find benefits of the pleiotropic pharmacology.

 All cells in the body have a highly evolutionarily conserved organelle called the mitochondria, except mature red blood cells (RBCs).
 The mitochondria coexist within the cell, dividing independently from the nucleus with their own DNA in a wonderful symbiotic relationship essential for life.
 Critical for human health is the normal functioning of the mitochondria.
 In its healthy state, mitochondria work to generate energy through ATP production from the metabolism of the food we eat.
 The mitochondria are unique in that it creates a steep proton (H+) gradient by pumping protons from the inside (matrix), to the outside (cytosol), that allows one H+ to return to form ATP from ADP and Pi.
 The production of ATP by the mitochondria, allows the cell to then generate energy to perform “useful work”.
 Because of this unique proton gradient difference between the mitochondrial matrix and cytosol, it is the only organelle, of all the organelles within the cell to have a pH basic environment.